“Glad to have been on your funk fuelled 45 you guys groove hard!”

 — Fred Wesley The JB’s

-Hailing from South London, The Soul Immigrants have been quietly turning out vinyl 45’s for their own label Dry Rooti Records.
-Their new exclusive Vinyl only release on Laterilize Records, will feature special guests such as Jamaican artist, Freddie Notes who with his band The Rudies, recorded the global smash hit “Montego Bay” on Trojan records.
+Hailing from South London, The Soul Immigrants have been quietly turning out vinyl 45’s for their own label Dry Rooti Records too.
+Their last exclusive Vinyl only album, released in 2021 on Laterilize Records, featured special guest and Jamaican artist, Freddie Notes, who with his band The Rudies, recorded the global smash hit “Montego Bay” on Trojan records.

 This band Is fierce! *Carleen Anderson*

 The soul Immigrants are true soul brothers! *Charles Bradley*

 It's good to see Sunk Without The Funk from The Soul Immigrants finally committed to vinyl.
 This will have longevity In many DJs record boxes *Snowboy*

 You're in my Top Ten best singles for November! *DJ Dom Servini Wah Wah